arcus/education_modules/docker_101/docker_101.md

 The best way to share a container image is with the [Docker Hub](https://hub.docker.com/) repository.
 For a review, see the "Sharing our App" section of the tutorial.

-Note that sending just the Dockerfile to someone isn't enough for them to be able to build the container image, so that won't work.
+Note that sending just the Dockerfile to someone isn't enough for them to be able to build the container image (just as sending a recipe to someone won't let them cook the dish unless you also send the ingredients), so that won't work.

 </div>
 ***